threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

 To get an overview of the whole process, we present the main steps:

 * Download the dependencies
-* Find two 3nodes on the TF Grid
+* Find a 3Node on the TF Grid
-* Deploy and set the VMs with Terraform
+* Deploy and set the VM with Terraform
-* Create a MariaDB database
-* Download and set GlusterFS
 * Install PHP and Nextcloud
 * Create a subdomain with DuckDNS
 * Set Apache